 Bag of Antlers

 It’s a bit strange that this charged piece came so soon after my recent gender depiction dilemma.
-The feminist content of this new work (alluded to in its title, Bag of Antlers) may seem like the result of an obvious course of action following my recent epiphany (see previous blog entry), but that really wasn’t immediate nor apparent to me while working.
+The feminist content of this new work (alluded to in its title, Bag of Antlers) may seem like the result of an obvious course of action following my recent discovery (see previous blog entry), but it really wasn’t immediate nor apparent to me while working.
 I collected references and began drawing – I was open to various possibilities.
 In the end only one of the possibilities made sense and finally clicked, and it happened to be gender-related.
 I am inclined to call this a complete coincidence.
 However, I know that real coincidences are rare: in one way or another, this coincidence was probably due to my recent realization that most of my drawings are female.

 I have been looking at this inkblot for months now.
 The shape of the ink was nearly too perfect without any additional drawing, which made the task of choosing a subject exceptionally difficult.
 Every idea that came to mind was too overwhelming for the ink.
 It was clear that this piece wasn’t going to require a lot of drawing, but at the same time I couldn’t leave it as is; the untouched inkblot alone didn’t feel quite as complete as Pareidolia, my only drawing-less inkblot thus far.